2023 Summer Day Camp

 To Friends of Rapp Nature Camp

 2022 started in uncertainty for Camp, with Lyt Wood set to retire and nobody ready to take the Camp Director position.
 Rachel Bynum, an organic vegetable farmer, School Board Member, and former environmental educator, decided in the early Spring to become Camp Director over the course of the year.
 Ahead of Camp, she had the opportunity to brush up on outdoor education training and learning, especially through wonderful Perennial Campers outings led by Lyt.
-She loved being a Counselor for four weeks this summer, creating a deeper connection with the place, the campers, and the camp community, as well as enjoying playful and mindful discovery in nature.
+She loved being a Counselor for four weeks last summer, creating a deeper connection with the place, the campers, and the camp community, as well as enjoying playful and mindful discovery in nature.

 We have chosen the theme “Wonder” for the 2023 Camp season.
 This stems from Rachel Carson’s wish for all children to maintain that natural sense throughout their adult lives.
-Camp will maintain its spirit but will continue to change as it always has, as we try to keep Nature Camp appealing and accessible to a wide variety of kids and families with different needs and backgrounds.
+Camp will maintain its spirit but will continue to change as it always has, as we try to keep Rapp Nature Camp appealing and accessible to a wide variety of kids and families with different needs and backgrounds.
 Lyt will take on the role of Artistic Advisor and continue as Facilities Manager, and he will lead Perennial Campers activities.
 He will still be present part time in the life of Camp and will continue sharing his wonderful music.
 Nina Anderson will return as Assistant Director, bringing her many years of Camp and teaching experience to the table.
 Rachel and Nina have started a process of re-vamping the education and discovery activities at Camp together.
 Sessions will run in 2-week pairs, with alternating sub-themes of “cycles and change”, and “connections” in nature.
-Gus Garcia plans to return as our affable Camp Medic next year as well.
+Gus Garcia plans to return as our affable Camp Medic this year as well.

 Rachel brings love for the outdoors and concern for the future health of our communities.
 Accessing nature through one’s own perceptions and feelings can be a key to a happy and healthy future for our kids, and Rapp Nature Camp provides a unique place in our local and wider community for this to happen.
 A goal for Camp this year is to increase enrollment, hopefully to pre-pandemic levels.
 Working with connections in our local schools, we hope to attract more campers.
 We hope you will help spread the word to children and grandchildren of local families about Rapp Nature Camp as well.